TomasBoda/agent-lang/thesis.md

 The `step(): number` function returns the value of the current step, starting from 0.

 ## 5. Implementation
-The following sections describe the most important concepts in the AgentLang interpreter's implementation and point out the most important and interesting parts of its architecture and functioning.
+The following chapters describe the most important concepts in the AgentLang interpreter's implementation and point out the most important and interesting parts of its architecture and functioning.

 ### 5.1 Overview and Architecture
 The AgentLang's interpreter is written in TypeScript.
 The choice of this specific language resulted from various reasons.
 First and foremost, we needed good compatibility and integrability with the web-based interface, which is the primary environment where AgentLang is intended to be used.
 Furthemore, there was no primary need for high performance, since AgentLang is intended mainly for simple simulations, as a proof of concept of the language itself.
-Since modern web applications are written mainly in JavaScript frameworks and we opted for the TypeScript-based Next.js framework for the web-based interface, TypeScript felt like a natural choice and and common ground for this thesis.
+Since modern web applications are written mainly in JavaScript frameworks and we opted for the TypeScript-based Next.js framework for the web-based interface, TypeScript felt like a natural choice.

 The interpreter itself follows an architecture resembling the pipeline architectural style.
 It consists of five main parts, which are
 - **symbolizer** - produces an array of symbols together with their positions in the source code